vic-blt/uptobox-cli/README.md

 - `getUserData`

+- `exportAll`

 - `addFile <uptobox_url>`\
   Until there's a dedicated API endpoint for this feature, this will **ONLY** work if you log in your Uptobox account, retrieve the XFSS cookie and **KEEP** your session active (don't log out).
-Then save the XFSS value in the file `xfss`.\
+Then save the XFSS value in the file `config.js`.\
   The XFSS cookie expiration is set to 1 year.\
   A simple `ok` is returned if it was successfully added to your account.